xphillyx/PostSharp.Samples/README.md

 Welcome to this collection of PostSharp example projects.

-You can browse these samples online at <http://samples.postsharp.net/> and navigate the code just by clicking on code references, or you can download them from <https://www.github.com/postsharp/PostSharp.Samples>.
+You can [browse these samples online](http://samples.postsharp.net/) and navigate the code just by clicking on code references, or you can download them on [GitHub](https://www.github.com/postsharp/PostSharp.Samples).

 | Project                                                                                                      | Description                                                                                  |